 Accommodations are designed to provide equal access in environments which the disability limits.
 Please note that not all accommodations may be reasonable for a particular course or program.
-Contact the Disability Resource Center for further inquiry about this matter.
+Contact the Center for Equal Access (the Center) for further inquiry about this matter.

-The Disability Resource Center will facilitate any requests for auxiliary aids or external resources.
+The Center for Equal Access will facilitate any requests for auxiliary aids or external resources.

 Consideration for absences - An accommodation that allows students to miss class without penalty if participation or in-class discussion is part of a course grade.
 Students must be allowed to make up points/graded work in an alternative format.

 Use of captioning services - Caption Services is an outside company that captions as a lecture or class is in session.
 The Center will work with faculty to provide remote captioning services as needed.

 Use of a computer - A student is allowed to use a computer during class whether it is discussion or lecture to take notes.
 Students can be held accountable if they are not using their computer appropriately.
 Additionally, a student may use a computer to complete an exam.

 Descriptive services for media - Any video or media that includes non-verbal or visual cues must contain descriptive video.
 The Center will facilitate the process to create descriptive video, if the media does not include this feature.